 The pre-dispatch schedule indicates all three facilities would be in-merit such that they can dispatch their entire output range.
-However, the market participant considers it can benefit from a higher market clearing price if it does not move all of the facilities into service.
+However, the Market Participant considers it can benefit from a higher market clearing price if it does not move all of the facilities into service.
 It changes the 'capacity type' flag for facilities 1 and 2 from 'available' to 'in-service' and leaves the capacity type flag for facility 3 as 'available'.
 The market clears higher as a result of withholding facility 3.

-This market participant's conduct in changing the offers has influenced pricing and had the purpose, or is likely to have the effect, of distorting prices and may constitute a breach market rule 2.16A.3.
+This Market Participant's conduct in changing the offers has influenced pricing and had the purpose, or is likely to have the effect, of distorting prices and may constitute a breach of WEM Rulemarket rule 2.16A.3.

-Example 9: Selective application of avoidable fixed costs
+Example 10: Selective application of avoidable fixed costs

-A market participant operates a facility which brings forward major maintenance costs each time it starts, leading to greater maintenance costs over the life of the machine, as detailed in Section 3.4 of the ERA's Offer Construction Guideline.
+A Market Participant operates a facility which brings forward major maintenance costs each time it starts, leading to greater maintenance costs over the life of the machine, as detailed in Section 3.4 of the ERA's Offer Construction Guideline.
 The market participant can recover these costs by averaging them over its operational output.